Bulk-Edge Correspondence for Point-Gap Topological Phases in Junction Systems

 In this Letter, we extend the concept for the BEC for the point-gap topological phases in non-Hermitian systems to junction systems.
 To this end, we consider a one-dimensional junction system with PBC where two ends of a subsystem are connected to those of the other subsystem so that the whole system forms a ring geometry.
-Here, each system has asymmetric hopping terms and its own point-gap topological phase.
+Here, each subsystem has asymmetric hopping terms and its own point-gap topological phase.
 We confirm that the spectrum for the junction system with PBC appears where the winding number for each subsystem is different.
-We further study the skin effect in the junction systems and find unique ``non-Hermitian proximity effect'' in localization length.
+We further study the eigenstates in the junction systems and find that the almost all the eigenstates are localized near the interface, which are called the ``non-Hermitian proximity effects''.
 This establishes the BEC for the point-gap topological phases in junction systems with PBC.
-We also discuss the junction system with OBC where one end of a subsystem is connected to it of the other subsystem so that open boundaries exist at both end of the whole system.
-We confirm that the spectrum for the junction system with OBC appears where the winding number for the corresponding junction system with PBC is non-trivial, meaning that the existing BEC for the point-gap topological phases can be applied to the junction systems with OBC.
+We also discuss the junction system with OBC where one end of a subsystem is connected to that of the other subsystem so that open boundaries exist at both ends of the wh ole system.
+We confirm that the spectrum for the junction system with OBC appears where the winding number for the corresponding junction system with PBC is non-trivial, revealing that the existing BEC for the point-gap topological phases\cite{Gong2018,Okuma2020,Zhang2020} can be applied to the junction systems with OBC as well.